NVIDIA/grcuda/docs/grcuda.md

 or their elements.
 Because device arrays are managed by the garbage collector, capturing of references in native code can potentially lead to danging references.

+The CUDA-managed memory of the device array can be **freed explicitly** by calling the `free()` method of `DeviceArray`.
+This will release the allocated memory through `cudaFree()`.
+Once the underlying memory is freed, the `DeviceArray` enters a defunct state.
+All subsequent accesses with throw an exception.
+The Boolean property `isMemoryFreed` of `DeviceArray` can be checked whether the device array's memory buffer has already be freed.

 ### Array Allocation Expressions

 Device arrays are allocated using a syntax that is similar to arrays C/C++.
 Multi-dimensional